Oct 18, 2025

 • Protection of individuals, including students, faculty, staff, and visitors.

-• Protection of college owned and/or property and buildings, including building perimeters, entrances and exits, lobbies and corridors, receiving docks, special storage areas, laboratories, and cashier locations.
+• Protection of college owned and/or property and buildings, including building perimeters, entrances and exits, lobbies and corridors, receiving docks, special storage areas, kitchens, cafeterias, laboratories, and cashier locations.

 • Monitoring of common areas and areas accessible to the public, including parking lots, public streets, and pedestrian walks.